 What makes for this recognition is quotation of the original’s most distinctive or memorable features, which the parodist can be sure the audience will know.
 Once enough has been taken to assure identification, how much more is reasonable will depend, say, on the extent to which the [work’s] overriding purpose and character is to parody the original or, in contrast, the likelihood that the parody may serve as a market substitute for the original.
 But using some characteristic features cannot be avoided.”
 Campbell v.
 Acuff-Rose Music, Inc., 510 U.S. 569 (1994) (emphasis added).

-However, parodists should be cautious to use the original’s most distinctive and memorable features only for the purposes of recognition and identification of the original, and then only add, beyond that, original elements with the overriding purpose to parody the original.
-Parodists should also be aware that they may face litigation even if their use is ultimately found by a court to be fair use.
+Accordingly, parodists should be cautious to use the original’s most distinctive and memorable features only for recognition and identification of the original and beyond that only add original elements with the overriding purpose to parody the original.
+Be aware; even a seemingly obvious parody may require litigation to determine that it is a fair use.

-Therefore, the purpose of the usage counts.
-The purpose should be in service to the parody – to recognize and identify the original work, and then to add starkly contrasting original elements to parody the original.
+Therefore, the transformative purpose of the use counts.
+The purpose should be in service to the parody – to conjure the essence of the original work, and then to add starkly contrasting original elements to parody the original.
 Essentially, the purpose should be, as the court held in Campbell, “distorted imitation.”
-The parodist should seek to avoid the likelihood that the parody will serve as a market substitute of the original.
-And the parodist should only copy with the purpose of identifying the original work, and to parody it.
+The parodist should also aim to ensure the parody occupies an entirely different market space than the original work.